Murtaza Nizam Shah I: Reign

-During the first six years, his mother Khunza Humayun controlled the affairs of kingdom, but her repeated military failures against her neighbours led the Nizam Shahi nobility to help Murtaza take the reins of administration in his own hands.
+During the first six years of his rule, his mother Khunza Humayun controlled the affairs of kingdom.
+Her repeated military failures against her neighbours, including when the kingdom was invaded by Ali Adil Shah in 1569, led the Nizam Shahi nobility to eventually help Murtaza take the reins of administration in his own hands.
 He retrieved the situation and recovered Udgir from Bijapur.
 In 1574 he annexed Berar to Ahmednagar; in 1588 he was killed and succeeded by his son Hussain Nizam Shah II.
+Hussain Nizam Shah II was also murdered after some time.